-L’Chaim Kitchen at the 2019 Epcot’s Festival of the Holidays brings a Hannukah-inspired menu to Walt Disney World.
+L’Chaim Kitchen at Epcot’s Festival of the Holidays brings a Hannukah-inspired menu to Walt Disney World.
 Located between France and Morocco in World Showcase, this food booth has a fairly interesting and varied lineup.
 In this review, we’ll share photos of the snacks and desserts on the menu, and offer our food reviews & tasting notes from L’Chaim.

 One thing that I think is interesting (and odd) about L’Chaim is that Walt Disney World indicates these are Jewish-style and Hannukah-inspired dishes, but they are not kosher.
 While I wouldn’t expect Disney to go out of its way to add a kosher designation to every menu a la the vegetarian, vegan, and ‘kid approved’ listings, it does seem appropriate to have the one menu focusing on Jewish cuisine to be kosher.